kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 The goal is not to eliminate community knowledge.
 It is to distinguish canonical framework behavior from historical folklore.

-## Official Skills Change the Value of Framework Age
+## Official Skills Change the Value of Framework Age { #official-skills-change-value }

 For twenty years, framework age created an enormous documentation moat.